TLINDEN/tablizer/CODE_OF_CONDUCT.md

 historical figures, events  or traditions I don't know  and never have heard of.

-Juding over other peoples online behavior looks like a titanic task to me.
-It  is just not my  job to judge  others.
-I am not  legitimized or authorized to do so.
+Judging over other  peoples online behavior looks like  a titanic task to me.
+It is just not my job  to judge others, I am not legitimized or authorized to do so and I am not interested in this kind of business.

-Another huge  problem with ethical rules  is that you need  to outline and enforce  sanctions on thos who  violate the rules.
+Another huge  problem with ethical rules  is that you need  to outline and enforce sanctions  on those who violate the rules.
 But since I am not an  elected authority  how would I  be able to  do this?
 I don't know.
 And  what happens if  someone complains about myself?
 Shall I remove myself from my own project?
 Come on!

 Last but  not least there's  the law.
-I  am a  german citizen  and am living  in relatively  freedom.
-Unlike  many other  people living  in democracies these days,  I myself fought for this very  freedom on the streets of  Leipzig in 1989.
-I  saw the tanks, the  Stasi officers, I felt the  fear.
-But the laws  under I live  today and which I  have to adhere to, are only limited to the small speck on earth I am living on.

 So,  let's say someone  in india says  something insulting  to some  other developer  in an  issue.
 Of course german  law does not apply  to indian people.
 More,  the insult might actually  not be an insult  in india.
 In the  end, nothing would happen.
 Under  normal  circumstances, maintainers  would  delete  the posting, ban the user or remove push privileges etc.

 But then, is there a way for  the offending user to defend himself?
 Of course not, since neither indian or german law alone applies.
 I cannot